History of rent control in England and Wales: Scope of regulation

 The percentage increase of the net cost to be added to the rent for improvements carried out after 8 December 1965 and after the rent had been agreed, was twelve and one half per cent.

 The right of succession to a statutory tenancy was extended to enable the tenancy to be transmitted to a second successor on the same rules applicable to the transmission on the death of the original tenant or of the first successor.

-The 1965 Act also raised to £400 in Greater London and £200 elsewhere the rateable value limits of furnished houses within the jurisdiction of rent tribunals and extended the maximum period by which they could delay the operation of a notice to quit to six months.
+The Rent Act 1965 also raised to £400 in Greater London and £200 elsewhere the rateable value limits of furnished houses within the jurisdiction of rent tribunals and extended the maximum period by which they could delay the operation of a notice to quit to six months.
 The presidents of rent assessment panels in England and Wales were empowered to make appointments to Rent Tribunals in their areas.

-The 1965 Act provided for the conversion of statutory tenancies subsisting under the provisions of the Requisitioned Houses and Housing (Amendment) Act 1955 by extending its time limit for this purpose.
+The Rent Act 1965 provided for the conversion of statutory tenancies subsisting under the provisions of the Requisitioned Houses and Housing (Amendment) Act 1955 by extending its time limit for this purpose.
 This finally tidied up one of the remaining consequences of the wartime emergency.
 The Airports Authority Act 1965 added the net cost of soundproofing works to the list of improvements that could increase rents.

-The Agriculture Act 1967 contained provisions relating to the letting and recovery of farm houses that became redundant following the amalgamation of farms under that Act.
+The Agriculture Act 1967 (c.
+22) contained provisions relating to the letting and recovery of farm houses that became redundant following the amalgamation of farms under that act.

-The Leasehold Reform Act 1967 brought back into the Acts long tenancies (a tenancy granted for a term of years certain exceeding twenty-one years) (other than those at a low rent), but unintentionally applied to them the Rent Act inhibitions upon premiums.
+The Leasehold Reform Act 1967 (c.
+88) brought back into the acts long tenancies (a tenancy granted for a term of years certain exceeding twenty-one years) (other than those at a low rent), but unintentionally applied to them the Rent Act inhibitions upon premiums.

-The Caravan Sites Act 1968 made it unlawful, without the sanction of the courts, to deprive a person who occupied a caravan as a residence, whether owned or rented, on a caravan pitch that was protected (one that required a site licence under the Caravan Sites and Control of Development Act of 1960).
-The 1968 Act gave courts the power to suspend possession orders up to twelve months and protected caravan occupiers against harassment.
+The Caravan Sites Act 1968 (c.
+52) made it unlawful, without the sanction of the courts, to deprive a person who occupied a caravan as a residence, whether owned or rented, on a caravan pitch that was protected (one that required a site licence under the Caravan Sites and Control of Development Act 1960).
+The Caravan Sites Act 1968 gave courts the power to suspend possession orders up to twelve months and protected caravan occupiers against harassment.
 Local authorities had power to prosecute.
 Harassment and illegal eviction was punishable by a fine of £100 for the first offence and £500 and six months imprisonment (or both) for a second offence.